ZelongGuo/.config/README.md

 | .shared     | Script for getting access to remote server of the institution.                                             |
 | .tmux.conf  | My tmux settings.                                                                                          |
 ---

+### Aerospace
+Note, an alternative is [JankyBorders](https://github.com/FelixKratz/JankyBorders) which is used for highlight the window borders.

 ### Iterm2 Operations
 | keys          | operations         |
 |---------------|--------------------|